mambreyanseda/recipes/description.md

 2. The appropriate save function is called immediately
 3. The save function uses file_utils to write back to the file

-This means changes save instantly.
+This means changes save instantly, which is nice because you don't lose work.

 ### ID System